 The Board has adopted the Code of Practice for the Governance of State Bodies (2016) and has put procedures in place to ensure compliance with the Code.
-The Irish National Stud DAC and its subsidiary were in compliance with the Code of Practice for the Governance of State Bodies for 2021 and the Companies Act 2014.
+The Irish National Stud Designated Activity Company and its subsidiary were in compliance with the Code of Practice for the Governance of State Bodies for the financial year 2023 and the Companies Act 2014.